P5R Vinesauce Mod – Devlog #4

 The Future of the Mod

-Originally, this was always the plan for the optional 20 Minute Mode, but extending it to the full game allows us to place our full focus on the new content we want to make.
-With this in place, 20 Minute Mode is now nothing short of a “demo” mode that challenges you to see how far you can get in the dungeons in just 20 minutes.
+Originally, this was only the plan for the optional 20 Minute Mode, but extending it to the full game lets us pour all our energy into the new content.
+20 Minute Mode now serves as a “demo” challenge where you see how far you can get in dungeons within a time limit.

-To anyone disappointed by this measure, I want to offer yet another compromise.
-All files involved in the axing of story content have been relegated to a single folder, which can be easily deleted (or toggled off in the mod’s configuration settings).
-That way, you can still experience the full story of P5R with Vinesauce themed models, voices, and music replacements, but the character writing will still be unchanged.
+For those disappointed by this change, there’s a simple fix.
+All files related to the removed story content are stored in a single folder, which can be easily toggled off in the mod’s settings.
+This way, you can still experience the full P5R story with the Vinesauce aesthetic intact.

 About the Event Skip Development